 - Update My Profile, including change own password.

-- View and delete users' registered devices (Authenticate devices, FIDO Token, known browsers)
+- Delete users' registered devices (Authenticate devices, FIDO Token, known browsers)

 - Run reports on the Users > Reports page.